CeleritasCelery/coredumped/content/post/implementing-a-safe-garbage-collector-in-rust.md

 }
 ```

-Holding a `&mut Root<T>` does not alias with `T`, which let's the garbage collector do it works without undefined behavior.
+Holding a `&mut Root<T>` does not alias with `T`, which lets the garbage collector do its work without undefined behavior.
 How do we actually get at the `T` though?
-We can define a new wrapper type `Rt` (similar to `Rc`) which let's us access `T` under the following conditions:
+We can define a new wrapper type `Rt` (similar to `Rc`) which lets us access `T` under the following conditions:

 1. We can borrow `&Rt` from a `&Root`  at any time.
 There is no unsoundness here.
 In fact we will just implement `Deref` to make this easier.
 2. We can borrow `&mut Rt` from a `&mut Root` if we have a `&Context`.
 This ensures that we can never call garbage collect while our mutable reference is live, because garbage collect requires a mutable borrow of `Context`!